platformsh-templates/migrate-region-script/README.md

+> [!WARNING]
+> **This repository is no longer maintained by our internal teams.**
+> The template is provided *as is* and will not receive updates, bug fixes, or new features.
+> You are welcome to contribute on it or fork the repository and modify it for your own use.
+> To deploy this template on [Upsun](https://www.upsun.com), you can use the command [upsun project:convert](https://docs.upsun.com/administration/cli/reference.html#projectconvert)
+> on this codebase to convert the existing `.platform.app.yaml` configuration file to the [Upsun Flex format](https://docs.upsun.com/create-apps/app-reference/single-runtime-image.html).

 # Platform.sh Project Migration
 This utility allows very ealsy to transfer project from one Platform.sh instance/region to another and change organization.